msm8916-mainline/qhypstub/README.md

 However, further research has shown that missing validation in Qualcomm's TZ firmware can be "abused" to replace the entire `hyp` firmware at runtime.
-This can be used to load [qhypstub] even on devices with enabled **secure boot**, provided that it is possible to load custom kernels in EL1.
-In other words, [qhypstub] can be used on almost all devices based on the following Qualcomm SoCs:
+This can be used to load [qhypstub] even on devices with **enabled secure boot**, provided that it is possible to load custom kernels in EL1.
+So far it seems that this approach can be successfully used on almost **all devices** based on one of the following Qualcomm SoCs:

   - Snapdragon 410 (MSM8916/APQ8016)
   - Snapdragon 615 (MSM8939)